First cabinet of Donald Trump: Confirmation votes

+Committee process

 Analysis

-Due to Trump's lack of government or military experience and his political positions, much interest was expressed in the media over his cabinet nominations, as they were believed to show how he intended to govern.
+Due to Trump's lack of prior government or military experience, and his political positions, much interest was expressed in the media over his cabinet nominations, as they were believed to show how he intended to govern.

 Trump's proposed cabinet was characterized by the media as being very conservative.
 It was described as a "conservative dream team" by Politico, "the most conservative cabinet [in United States history]" by Newsweek, and "one of the most consistently conservative domestic policy teams in modern history" by the Los Angeles Times.
 The Hill described Trump's potential cabinet as "an unorthodox team" popular with conservatives, that more establishment Republicans such as John McCain or Mitt Romney likely would not have chosen.
 CNN agreed, calling the proposed cabinet "a conservative dream team of domestic Cabinet appointments."
 On the other hand, The Wall Street Journal stated that "it's nearly impossible to identify a clear ideological bent in the incoming president's" cabinet nominations.
 The Wall Street Journal also stated that Trump's nominations signaled a pro-deregulation administration policy.
 Several of his cabinet nominees politically opposed the federal departments they were selected to lead.

-In terms of total personal wealth, Trump's cabinet is the wealthiest in modern American history.
+In terms of total personal wealth, Trump's cabinet was the wealthiest in modern American history.
 The cabinet was largely made up of nominees who had business experience but minimal or no experience in the government when compared to the administrations of Ronald Reagan, George H. W. Bush, Bill Clinton, George W. Bush and Barack Obama.
 The Pew Research Center also noted that Trump's cabinet was one of the most business-heavy in American history: "A third of the department heads in the Trump administration (33%) were people whose prior experience had been entirely in the public sector.
-Only three other U.S. Presidents are in the same range: William McKinley (three out of eight Cabinet positions, or 37.5%), Ronald Reagan (four out of 13 positions, or 31%), and Dwight Eisenhower (three out of 10 positions, or 30%)."
+Only three other U.S. presidents are in the same range: William McKinley (three out of eight Cabinet positions, or 37.5%), Ronald Reagan (four out of 13 positions, or 31%), and Dwight Eisenhower (three out of 10 positions, or 30%)."
 There were no economists in President Trump's cabinet.
 There were also significantly fewer lawyers in Trump's cabinet compared to previous presidents' cabinets.